How Will the GradStart Benefit My Company?

 - Have a recognised 3rd level qualification not less than Level 6 on the National Vocational Qualifications Framework, or recognised equivalent; or a postgraduate degree not less than Level 9 on the National Vocational Qualifications Framework, or recognised equivalent;

-- Have a valid work permit to work in Ireland (if required) for the duration of the 12 month placement
+- Have a valid work permit to work in Ireland (if required) for the duration of the 24 month placement;OR

 What Funding is available from Enterprise Ireland?

 This is a 24-month placement support to embed higher levels of graduate capability in our client companies.
 Enterprise Ireland will provide financial support of €30k (€15k per year) or 50% of individual graduate salary costs (whichever is the lesser), with a limit of three graduates at any one time.

 Salary support is based on a full-time position.
 A graduate’s working week must be in line with a company’s standard working hours for full-time employees.